A RESOURCE GUIDE TO 200 BLACK TRAVEL MEMOIRS

 This resource will also be useful to advanced researchers, particularly those interested in comparative case studies of Black travelers.
 The SWAG ViewShare website tracks entertainers, politicians, missionaries, seekers on religious pilgrimages, emigrants escaping enslavement, adventurers, athletes, educators, military personnel, and study abroad students.

 Development of this project has benefited by presentation and discussion at the following gatherings: Columbia University, Toward an Intellectual History of Black Women Conference (April 2011); Harvard University, Think Tank on Global Education, (May 2011), CAU classes Black Autobiography (Spring 2012) and Seminar in Select African Americans (Fall 2012), CAU W. E. B. Du Bois Major Works Seminar "Autobiography" (July 2012) and at the Association for the Study of African American Life and History, ASALH Annual Convention (September 2012).

-Swag Diplomacy was made possible by research funding from the University of Florida CLAS Colonel Allan R. and Margaret G. Crow Professor award, 2010–11.
+Swag Diplomacy and Black Passports were made possible by research funding from the University of Florida CLAS Colonel Allan R. and Margaret G. Crow Professor award, 2010–11.
 Sharon Burney, Moya Bailey, Whitney Peoples, and Yvonne Nash offered vital assistance.
 The website was created in partnership with Emory University Digital Scholarship Commons (DiSC), Clark Atlanta University's School of Education, and the CAU Center for Excellence in Faculty Development.